 Not in mainstream media, no. When I was younger it was like Jennifer Lopez or Britney Spears and stuff.
 Or like Destiny’s Child.
 And that’s still the case today but it’s starting to get a little bit better.

 It is hard because you’re walking down the street, or you’re turning on the TV, or you’re listening to a song and everywhere there is hatred of dark-skinned women or people of color.
 I was in such a good mood this morning and then that [harassment incident] happened and now I’m like at the edge of tears, this whole time, because of some men.
 So it’s hard for a lot of people of color to feel represented or beautiful or even safe.
 But I do my best to.
+Sometimes sexual harassment is at the forefront of these incidents, they can be jarring and scary to deal with, especially if they are by someone you know.
+Nowadays the shift is changing and more people can stand up and get the help they need, by finding a sexual harassment lawyer here or in their local area to help fight their case.

 Let’s shift the energy to your story.
 Where does it begin?